michiard/CLOUDS-LAB/labs/pig-lab/README.md

 ## Exercise 3:: Working with Network Data
-**NOTE**: we consider this exercise '' "obsolete" '', in the sense that there is a new variant which is specialized on network data analysis.
+**NOTE**: we consider this exercise ''obsolete'', in the sense that there is a new variant which is specialized on network data analysis.
 Please, go to [TSTAT Trace Analysis with Pig][tstat] for this exercise.

 [tstat]: tstat-analysis/README.md "TSTAT"